bvssvni/canvas-fig/README.md

 canvas-fig
 ==========

 Construct characters for animation in Javascript.
+LGPL license.